GertBoer/DengAI/README.md

 * Random forest
 * XGBoost

 All of the models didn't perform well.
-The average Mean Squared Error (MSA) was around 30.
+The average Mean Squared Error (MSA) were around 30.